 For a complete list of astrophoto images, click here.

-Earthshine can be best observed when the moon is in crescent phase.
 The moon’s darker surface becomes visible as it gets illuminated by sunlight reflected off the Earth.
-This photo is a stack of 25 images at 15 seconds each, imaged with a Sky-Watcher Equinox 100ED and an ASI 533MC astronomy camera on a Meade LXD75 tracking mount.
+This phenomenon is called earthshine.
+This earthshine photo was imaged with a Sky-Watcher Equinox 100ED and an ASI 533MC astronomy camera on a Meade LXD75 tracking mount.

 Flame and Horsehead Nebula in the constellation Orion imaged with a Sky-Watcher Equinox 100ED refractor at 608 mm focal length on DIY reducer, an ASI 533MC cooled astronomy camera, a dual band H-alpha and O-III filter, and an ASI 174MM guide camera.
 Tracking was done using a Meade LXD75 mount with DIY controller.